 First, check at the front desk in your building to see if someone can assist you in getting back into your room.
-If no one is available, check to see if there are any other staff members available who can assist you - they're information (by floor) can be found on every floor and at the front desk.
+If no one is available, check to see if there are any other staff members available who can assist you - their information (by floor) can be found on every floor and at the front desk.

 What do I do if I lose my key(s)?

-How do I contact if I have a maintenance problem with my room?
+Who do I contact if I have a maintenance problem with my room?